Tafara-N/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Scope of variables
 - What’s a traceback
 - What are the arithmetic operators and how to use them

+# C Scripts
+- Allowed editors: `vi`, `vim`, `emacs`
+- All your files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
+- All your files should end with a new line
+- A `README.md` file, at the root of the folder of the project is mandatory
+- Your code should use the `Betty` style.
+It will be checked using [betty-style.pl](https://github.com/alx-tools/Betty/blob/master/betty-style.pl) and [betty-doc.pl](https://github.com/alx-tools/Betty/blob/master/betty-doc.pl)
+- You are not allowed to use global variables
+- No more than 5 functions per file
+- In the following examples, the `main.c` files are shown as examples.
+You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
+We will use our own `main.c` files at compilation.
+Our `main.c` files might be different from the one shown in the examples
+- The prototypes of all your functions should be included in your header file called `lists.h`
+- Don’t forget to push your header file

 ### Quiz questions